Skip to content

 The English, particularly the nobility, developed a strong taste for Bordeaux wines.
 As a result, the wine industry in the region flourished, and Bordeaux wines gained prominence in European markets.

-The English presence in Bordeaux helped promote the city as a major centre for wine production and trade, a legacy that continues to this day.
+The English presence in Bordeaux helped promote the city as a major center for wine production and trade, a legacy that continues to this day.

 Free things to do in Bordeaux